sovity/edc-ce/docs/Frontend/Dashboard/overview.md

 - **Contract agreements**: Number of contracts your Connector has agreed with partners (inbound & outbound)

 ### Lower Mid Section: Connector Properties
-- **Connector Endpoint**: The endpoint that can be shared with partners to quickly access your catalog via the catalog browser and search for data offerings.
-Also available in the upper right section for easy copy-and-pasting.
+- **Connector Endpoint**: The Dataspace Protocol endpoint of your Connector.
 - **Participant ID/Connector ID**: The unique identifier of your Connector, depending on the ecosystem and its participant identification method.
 - **Title**: A human-readable description of the Connector (name).
 - **Curator Organisation Name**: The name of your organization.